aajarven/habitica-helper/README.md

-# Helper for Running Habitica Challenges
+# Helper for Running Tasks in Habitica Parties
 This tool allows automating some tedious tasks that are required when running challenges and choosing their winners.
+The UI relies heavily on hard-coded values: the most valuable thing for others are likely the classes the UI uses.
+To be honest that's also what I'm using nowadays too, as instead of running the commands manually, I have a bot that does that (see https://github.com/aajarven/habot).

+Currently the supported functionalities accessible from the command line UI include:
-Currently only picking the winner of weekly sharing challenge is supported, but more functionality might be added later.
+ - picking the winner of a weekly challenge
+ - listing Habitica birthdays of party members and updating them to a google calendar

+For developer use, `habitica_helper` package contains following representations of Habitica concepts / functionalities:
+ - Habitica users
+ - Habitica tasks (habits, dailies, and todos)
+ - Picking random integers based on recent stock data
+ - Fetching party member data
+ - Representing and operating on existing Habitica challenges

-## Installation
+## Installation from Source
 This helper is written using Python, so you'll need to ensure it is installed to begin with (see https://www.python.org/).
-The Python version I'm using to pick the winners for out party is 2.7: most of python versions should be able to run the script, but the random number generator was fixed at version 2.3, so using an older (defective) version of Python can result in different winner being outputted.
+Any version beyond 3.6 should work.

 You'll also need `pip`, but that's likely installed along with python.
 If it isn't, see e.g. https://pip.pypa.io/en/stable/installing/.